Sirius Dog Sled Patrol: Recruitment and training

 The courses run from December to the end of May.
-The final group consisting of twelve men is picked as late as two to three weeks before they depart to Greenland for 26 consecutive months.
+The final group consisting of six men is picked as late as two to three weeks before they depart to Greenland for 26 consecutive months.

+Contrary to popular belief, King Frederik X never patrolled with the Sirius Dog Sled Patrol, but in 2000, he did participate in Expedition Sirius 2000 with four previous members of the patrol and a camera team, to celebrate the 50th anniversary of the Sirius Dog Sled Patrol.
+Subsequently, a piece of land was named after him.

 Equipment

 Because of the special nature of the Sirius Dog Sled Patrol operations, a wide range of unique equipment is required that is not normally used by the Danish armed forces.